spences10/blog.scottspence.me/src/pages/2016-12-05-Job-Hunting/index.md

 the mail never turns up or the old chestnut
 `I'll pass you details on to my colleague\I'll update your details on our database`

-So now we're near the end of Ranty McRantRant's post, if you made it his far thank you for persevering, if you can relate I'd be keen to hear your story.
+So now we're near the end of Ranty McRantRant's post, if you made it this far thank you for persevering, if you can relate I'd be keen to hear your story.

 Take a look at these posts too which have partly motivated me to make this post: